 Put Money Into A Super Fund

-This is especially beneficial for couples where one member is either not working or earns less than $40,000, inclusive of super contributions and fringe benefits, can use super contributions to reduce the tax paid by the other partner.
+This is especially advantageous for couples where one partner is either unemployed or earns less than $40,000 per year, including fringe benefits and super contributions, as they can use their super contributions to lower the tax that the other partner must pay.